The Holy Grail Press

 The next place Charley went was the forest,

-and the birds flying through the branches,
+and birds flying through the branches,

-and the bears playing in the grassy glades
+and bears playing in the grassy glades

 while honeybees flew busily about

-and fish flipped playfully in the little stream that tumbled over the rocks
+and fish flipped playfully in the little stream

 as it wound its way through the woods.

-And Charley thought it would be a wonderful place to stay,
+it would be a wonderful place to stay,

 only Charley couldn’t stay there, either,